chabou/hyper-pane/README.md

 # hyper-pane
 Extension for Hyper.app to enhance pane navigation.
-Navigate through panes with arrows or jump directly to a specific pane with digit.
+Navigate through panes with arrows, jump directly to a specific pane with digit or change focus on mouse hover.

 ![hyper-pane](https://cloud.githubusercontent.com/assets/4137761/22717106/844a9c5c-ed99-11e6-8e88-8c71a8cbbd5a.gif)